 Oracle Clusterware for private and ASM networks

 Depending on its configuration, the database server sends its certificate to the client in a message encrypted with the client's public key.
-The database server may also send a request for the client's certificate in the same message.
-The client decrypts this message by using its own private key, then verifies that the database server's certificate bears the certificate authority's signature.
+The database server also sends a request for the client's certificate in the same message.
+The client decrypts this message by using its own private key, and then verifies whether the database server certificate bears the certificate authority's (CA) signature.

-If required, the client may send the user's certificate to the database server.
-The certificate ensures that the user's information is correct and that the public key actually belongs to that user.
+The client sends the user's certificate to the database server.
+The certificate ensures that the user's information is correct and the public key belongs to that user.

-The database checks the user certificate to verify that it bears the signature of the certificate authority.
+The database checks the user certificate to verify that it bears the CA's signature.

 4.4.3 About Named Pipes Protocol